 The bar and the chain are in constant contact with one another.
 Without lubricant, the speed at which the chain moves over the chainsaw bar can cause some serious friction.

 A slowed-down chain and excessive fuel burning mean there's a lot of friction between your bar and chain, which means a lot of heat is being produced that could do major damage to your saw.

-While there are many different sources out there that state different kinds of oil will work for your bar and chain lubrication, it's best not to mess with success.
+Although many different sources out there will state that different kinds of oil will work for your bar and chain lubrication, it's best not to mess with success.

 For a good year-round go-to bar and chain oil, consider Oregon's 54-026.
-It's designed specifically for bar and chain lubrication; and Oregon is the leading manufacturer of bars and chains, the company understands how to make a lubricant to work with them.
+It's designed specifically for bar and chain lubrication, and because Oregon is a leading manufacturer of bars and chains, the company understands how to make a lubricant to work with them.

-So, whenever you refuel your gas chainsaw, you should add bar & chain oil as well - every time.
+So, whenever you refuel your gas chainsaw, you should add bar and chain oil as well, every time.

-It's that simple.
-However, if your bar features a sprocket at the nose, you'll want to add some grease to that as well.
-Use a grease gun and give it a couple shots of grease.
-When it begins pushing back out, stop and wipe the outside of the sprocket clean.
+If your bar features a sprocket at the nose, add some grease to that as well.
+Use a grease gun to give it a couple of shots of grease.
+Once the grease begins pushing back out, stop and wipe the outside of the sprocket clean.

 All it takes are a few quick steps and the right oil for a couple of essential parts, and you can keep your saw running for years to come.